pykotech/notes/courses/Coursera-Network_Analysis_in_Systems_Biology/03-Topological_Models_and_Network_Evolution.md

 Background
 ----------

-**Erdos-Renyi Random Networks**
+**Erdős-Rényi Random Networks**
-* Erdos and Renyi studied networks with randomly connected nodes (1959).
+* Erdős and Rényi studied networks with randomly connected nodes (1959).
+* For example, place some buttons on a table and then connect buttons with random connections.
 * Showed that degree distribution for random networks follow a Poisson (~Normal) distribution.

 **"Real" Networks are "Small World"**
-* Watts and Strogatz showed that real world systems follow "small world" topology (1998).
+* Duncan Watts and Steve Strogatz showed that real world systems follow **small world** topology (1998).
 * Real world system are *not* random but instead they have:
- 1. High clustering coefficients, and,
+ 1. High clustering coefficients ($C$), and,
- 2. Relatively short characteristic patterning.
+ 2. Relatively short characteristic path lengths ($L$).

 Looked at three complex systems:
  * IMDB (movies)